 Nearly everyone has mild to moderate common acne at some time during life, most typically between the years of 8 and 18.
 There are many ways a doctor can help you keep your experience of acne to an absolute minimum.
 But there are no medical miracles that cure acne overnight1.
 Your doctor can only help you clear up your skin a little more completely, a little faster, without scars or brown spots.

-- Doctors often prescribe medications that are inappropriate for skin types they do not have, especially for Asian skin.
+Doctors often prescribe medications that are inappropriate for the patient’s skin type, especially for Asian skin.

-- You have deep, ice-pick scars left acne healed.
+You have deep, ice-pick scars left where acne healed.

 These are symptoms of types of acne that only a doctor can treat.
 A doctor who understands your skin type4, or even better, has your skin type, can offer you insights into treatment and perform procedures that are simply not available over-the-counter or at a spa.

-What Can You Get at the Dermatologist’s Office5 That You Can’t Get Anywhere Else?
+What Can You Get at the Dermatologist’s Office That You Can’t Get Anywhere Else?

 There are also some treatments that you can’t do at home and you can’t get at a spa.
-Among the treatments you will only get at the doctor’s office are:
+Among the treatments you will only get at the doctor’s office5 are:

 What Doctors Won’t Tell You About Acne Treatment